 Key to the Japanese species of Achaeus.

-- A. Supraocular eave has no distinct preocular spine. - I. Carapace smooth, neither spinulated nor tuberculated above, excepting three faint cardiac tubercles in one species. - 1.
-Hepatic lobe not markedly produced, carapace entirely smooth, with no distinct tubercles. - 2.
-Hepatic lobe markedly produced.

-- ii.
-Carapace relatively long (proportion between length and width being 1.4: 1); cardiac region has three low tubercles.A. trituberculatus. - II.
-Carapace has tubercles on the dorsal surface. - 1.
-Carapace with a median gastric and a cardiac tubercle.
-Dactylus of posterior two pairs of ambulatory legs not strongly falcated. - i.
+A. Sup Carapace smooth, neither spinulated nor tuberculated above, excepting three faint cardiac tubercles in one species.
+1. Hepatic lobe not markedly produced, carapace entirely smooth, with no distinct tubercles. i.
+Dactylus of last two pairs of ambulatory legs strongly falcated; first pair of legs longest II.
+Carapace has tubercles on the dorsal surface.
+1. Carapace with a median gastric and a cardiac tubercle.
+Dactylus of posterior two pairs of ambulatory legs not strongly falcated. i.
 Hepatic lobe broad and armed with two or three tubercles.
-Terminal segment of male abdomen broad and obtuse.A. tuberculatus. - ii.
-Hepatic lobe prominent but obtuse, not tuberculated at all.
-Terminal segment of male abdomen sharply triangular.

-- III.
-Carapace has prominent spines on the dorsal surface.
-Dactylus of posterior two pairs of legs sensibly falcated. - 1.
-Pseudorostrum composed of two lobes, which are more or less divided by a median V-shaped sinus.

-B. There is a prominent preocular spine; the pseudorostrum composed of two lobes with acuminate tips.
+Terminal segment of male abdomen broad and obtuse III. strongly falcated ere is a prominent preocular spine; the pseudorostrum composed of two lobes th acuminate tips.
 Postocular neck is usually distinct.
 1. Neck is extremely long.
-Branchial region with two spinules.
+Branchial region with two spinules

-2. Neck is stout and not very long.
-Branchial regions unarmed.

-A. akanensis sp. n.

-1. Achaeus japonicus DE HAAN.
+1. Achaeus japonicus de Haan.
 Pl.
 XXII, fig. 1.